 Your Rights Concerning Customer Proprietary Network Information

 In the normal course of providing you with telephone services, YK Communications maintains certain information regarding your account.
-This information, when matched to your name, address and billing telephone number is known as “Customer Proprietary Network Information” or CPNI for short.
+This information, when matched to your name, address and billing telephone number is known as “Customer Proprietary Any connection of two or more computers that enables them to...
+More Information” or CPNI for short.
 Examples of your CPNI include the type of line you have, technical characteristics, class of service, current telephone charges, long distance or local billing records, directory assistance charges, usage date and calling patterns.

 To protect customer information, the Federal Communications Commission (FCC) adopted rules that specify when telecommunications carriers may use or disclose customer’s CPNI to others.
 Ganado Telephone Company, Inc. must follow all applicable FCC rules as contained in Subpart U–Customer Proprietary Network Information–of Part 64 of Title 47 of the Code of Federal Regulations.

 YK Communications respects the privacy of our customer’s CPNI and takes our responsibility to protect your data very serious.
 For this reason, YK Communications does not share your information with anyone outside of YK Communications for marketing purposes.

 YK Communications authorized employees are allowed to use, disclose and provide access to your CPNI as necessary to: